 AMD is a pioneering company in the semiconductor industry, renowned for its high-performance computing and visualization products.
-With a mission to build innovative products that push the limits of technology, AMD plays a crucial role in the development of data centers, artificial intelligence, gaming, and embedded systems.
+With a mission to build innovative products that push the limits of technology, AMD plays a crucial role in developing data centers, artificial intelligence, gaming, and embedded systems.

-The interview process usually depends on the role and seniority, however, you can expect the following on a AMD software engineer interview:
+The AMD interview process usually depends on the role and seniority; however, you can expect the following on an AMD software engineer interview:

 If your CV happens to be among the shortlisted few, a recruiter from the AMD Talent Acquisition Team will make contact and verify key details like your experiences and skill level.
 Behavioral questions such as, “Why are you interested in AMD?” and “Why are you leaving your current job?” may also be a part of the screening process.